-Please note: if your Shopify store is protected by a "Storefront password" we will not be able to connect.
+Note: If your Shopify store is protected by a "Storefront password" we will not be able to connect.

-You can set up your integration between EfulfillmentService and Shopify by using the eFulfillment Service App found in the Shopify App store.
+You can set up your integration with Shopify using the eFulfillment Service App found in the Shopify App store.

 Product Published Status Allows you to filter hidden items from your 'View Items' list in the FCP.

-In some rare setups we can sync just the amount Changed from the last time (i.e. +300 to total on hand in Shopify) If you think that your situation warrants this sync method please discuss it with your client rep as other configuration changes will need to take place in addition to setting this field to Changed.
+Inventory Sync Type In almost all cases this setting should be set to Total, which will have us sync a count of each sku (i.e. sku 1 has 24 on hand).
+In some rare configurations we can sync just the amount Changed from the last time inventory was taken (i.e. +300 to total on hand in Shopify).
+If you think that your situation warrants this sync method please discuss it with your client representatives as other configuration changes will need to take place.

 Fulfillment Status is the shipping status of the orders we will retrieve from Shopify.
 The most common setting is “unshipped”.

-NOTE: Orders containing both physical and digital items will get marked with the Fulfillment Status of "partial" in your Shopify cart.
+Note: Orders containing both physical and digital items will get marked with the Fulfillment Status of "partial" in your Shopify cart.

 Fulfillment Service EFS will only pull order line items which have an EFS location.
 If this results in an order with zero items, the order will not be pulled.
-If only some line items have an efs location, the order will be pulled into our system with only those line items.
+If only some line items have an EFS location, the order will be pulled into our system with only those line items.

 Shopify Shipment Email.
 If you plan to use our shipment notification email, you’ll want this set to “No”.
 If you plan to have Shopify send out your shipment emails, set this to “Yes”.

 Once these settings are configured, click Finish Setup to create the integration.
 You should then see the following success message and the name of your newly set up integration.